 Allen and his wife Virginia enjoyed boating and retired to Newport Beach to pursue their favorite pastime.
-His love of people was shown through his various volunteer activities: delivering Meals on Wheels for 14 years; entertaining as a clown to hospitalized children; doing stand-up comedy as the Judge and the Professor (accompanied by a friend who played the piano), at churches and senior citizen centers.
-(Allen attended clown school to hone the kneeslapping humor that delighted his former colleagues.)
+His love of people was shown through his various volunteer activities: delivering Meals on piano), at churches and senior citizen centers.
+(Allen attended clown school to hone the knee-slapping humor that delighted his former colleagues.)